burbano444/IntroductionGitEndava/README.md

 And next, I put the commands and a short explanation of them:

 # PART 1: Introduction Sequence
-## EXCERCISE 1: Introduction Sequence
+## EXCERCISE 1: Introduction to Git Commits
 ### git commit
 asd
 ### git commit